 “Drainage is another important area that is overlooked,” Tim Sweeney says.
 “No one likes dealing with muddy paws weeks after a rain event.
 Extra points are if you can include an area to help rinse off muddy paws; it can be as simple as using some pond pebbles near a hose.”

 When it comes to what landscape material to work with, it’s a good call to think of how certain products will feel under sensitive paws.
+Remember that hardscaping materials can heat up and unlike people, pets aren't wearing anything to protect their paws.

 “It can help to know the size or weight of the pet to know how much traffic and abuse the path may take,” says Tim Sweeney.
 “What we have found over the years that paths are more of a suggestion for our furry friends, so make sure the path works best for you first.”